Glossary of Verizon Media Ad Platform Terms

 Targeting based on location parameters, including lat/long (GPS-derived), zip code/post code, city, state, region, or country.
 Through these parameters, advertisers are able to execute hyper-local and local campaigns.

-Level of Engineering, time, effort, talent a task will need to be completed.
+Level of Effort; time, effort, talent, tasks to be completed.

 A Media Plan is a detailed description of an opportunity to be booked.
 Critical for Ad Ops.